New British Veterinary Association President calls for animal welfare alongside client choice to be at the heart of CMA recommendations

 Vet Sustain Chair Ed Bailey said: “Vet Sustain’s mission is to enable and inspire veterinary professionals to continually improve the health and wellbeing of animals, people and the environment.
 As veterinary professionals, we are privileged to be at the nexus of science, people, animals and an understanding of behavioural change.
 This position represents a tremendous opportunity to become sustainability changemakers in a way that is personally and professionally fulfilling.
 I hope this report empowers us to act as leaders towards this more hopeful future.”

 Join the conversation on the veterinary profession’s role in tackling climate change at this year’s BVA Congress, held at London Vet Show from 14 – 15 November.
-The session Practice what you preach: Reaching net zero is a team effort will be held at 10.45am - 11.45am on 14 November in the BVA Congress Theatre with Chair Anna Judson, BVA’s Senior Vice President and panellists Ed Bailey, Clinical Director and Sustainability Lead at George Farm Vets, Laura Binnie, Sustainability Lead at Paragon Veterinary Group and James Bevan, Planetary Health Senior Teaching Fellow Public Health Registrar, University of Southampton.
+The session Practise what you preach: Reaching net zero is a team effort will be held at 10.45am - 11.45am on 14 November in the BVA Congress Theatre with Chair Anna Judson, BVA’s Senior Vice President and panellists Ed Bailey, Clinical Director and Sustainability Lead at George Farm Vets, Laura Binnie, Sustainability Lead at Paragon Veterinary Group and James Bevan, Planetary Health Senior Teaching Fellow Public Health Registrar, University of Southampton.
 BVA members can get 15% off the price of their ticket.
 Visit london.vetshow.com for more

 View the full report at: www.bva.co.uk/net-zero-report